janjakubowski/Portfolio/README.md

 # Portfolio
 Week 10 Homework - Update Portfolio and other Repos in order to build toward being employer competitive

+## INCOMPLETE - To Do

+I'm still working on the content, lots of lorem ipsum

 ## Objective

 ## Assignment